Paula Bennett: Sixth Labour Government, 2017–2020

 National did not have sufficient parliamentary support to continue in government after the 2017 election.
 Bennett continued as National's deputy leader under Simon Bridges after Bill English retired in 2018 and was the party's spokesperson for social investment and social services, women and drug reform.
 Bennett has argued that the government's drug reform policy needs to consider health, education, and justice.

 In mid-August 2019, Bennett announced her intention not to contest Upper Harbour in 2020 and run as a list-only candidate.
 She was also named as National's 2020 election campaign manager.

 While Parliament was adjourned in the first year of the COVID-19 pandemic, Bennett was a member of the Epidemic Response Committee, a select committee that considers the government's response to the pandemic.

 Following a Newshub-Reid research poll released on 18 May 2020 which returned a low approval rating for the National Party and its leader Simon Bridges, Bennett as deputy leader was challenged by Auckland Central MP Nikki Kaye.
 Bridges' leadership of National was contested by Bay of Plenty MP Todd Muller.
 A leadership vote was held during an emergency National Party caucus on 22 May, in which Bridges and Bennett were defeated by Muller and Kaye, who assumed the positions of leader and deputy leaders of the party.

 Bennett was subsequently ranked at 13 in Muller's Shadow Cabinet, and on 29 June she announced that she would retire from politics at the general election in September.
 On 2 July, Bennett's former Women and Drug Reform portfolios were assumed by Nikki Kaye and Amy Adams respectively.

 Post-political career

 On 19 October 2020, after the general election, Bennett joined Bayleys Real Estate as Director - Strategic Advisory.
 In 2021 she was asked to host the TVNZ revival of British game show Give Us a Clue.

+In 2024, Associate Minister of Health David Seymour appointed Bennett as chair of Pharmac.